-I spent the early years of my working life being formed by the medical device industry.
-I was energized by the mission of seeing people restored and hearing joyful patient stories.
-I enjoyed the banter with physicians and learning about the junction of technology and living systems.
-And I was charmed by the folks I worked with: some of the smartest people around, with a bent toward helping others.
+I spent the early years of my working life inspired by the medical device industry.
+Seeing people restored to health and hearing joyful patient stories energized me, and I enjoyed the banter with physicians and learning about the junction of technology and living systems.
+I was also charmed by my MedTech colleagues—some of the smartest people around, with a bent toward helping others.
 Not everybody, mind you, but enough lively, mission-fed people that the workday was full of surprise.

 - Legal pinioning